 No individual performance-related variable remuneration is provided to internal control functions.
 Internal control functions only participate in the profit-sharing scheme.
-To ensure that they are truly independent of their responsibilities and to avoid any conflicts of interest, the remuneration for the heads of control functions i.e. Chief Audit Officer, Chief Compliance Officer, and Chief Risk Officer are decided upon by the Board following recommendations by the Remuneration Committee.
-In addition the Committee decides on remuneration for any deputies to the Heads of Control Functions and the Money Laundering Reporting Officer.
+To ensure that they are truly independent of their responsibilities and to avoid any conflicts of interest, the remuneration for the heads of control functions i.e. Chief Audit Officer, Chief Compliance Officer (\CCO\), and Chief Risk Officer (\CRO\) are decided upon by the Board following recommendations by the Remuneration Committee.
+In addition the Committee decides on remuneration for the Money Laundering Reporting Officer.

-The Prescribed Responsibility for safeguarding the independence of the Chief Audit Officer, is assigned to the Chair of the Audit Committee and the Prescribed Responsibility for safeguarding the independence of the Chief Compliance Officer and the Chief Risk Officer is assigned to the Chair of the Board Risk & Compliance Committee who, in each case, also maintain oversight of the performance and remuneration of those control functions and the employees performing those roles.
+The Prescribed Responsibility for safeguarding the independence of the Chief Audit Officer, is assigned to the Chair of the Audit Committee and the Prescribed Responsibility for safeguarding the independence of the CCO and the CRO is assigned to the Chair of the BRCC who, in each case, also maintain oversight of the performance and remuneration of those control functions and the employees performing those roles.